visionxiang/Potree-WebGL-Point-Cloud-Viewer/README.md

 ## Others

-In Windows, after install PotreeDesktop，potreeconvert may does not work, probably because of the lack of some dlls.
+In Windows, after install PotreeDesktop, potreeconvert may does not work, probably because of the lack of some dlls.
+Just download thses dlls.